-Workforce Development courses are available for occupational advancement or retraining at College sites, the workplace, or through e-learning.
+Workforce Development and Employment Services offers courses for occupational advancement or retraining at College sites, the workplace, or through e-learning.
 Technical skills and professional development courses are offered to help employees meet the strategic goals of their companies.
 Continuing Education Units are awarded for successful completion of non-credit classes as well as recertification and continuing certification experiences for professionals in a variety of fields.
-For further information, call (636)481-3145/797-3000, ext.
-3145.
+For further information, call (636)481-3144/797-3000, ext.
+3144.